scottTomaszewski/5e-markdown/README.md

 ## Attribution

-This repo takes advantage of [json5e-convert-cli](https://github.com/ebullient/json5e-convert-cli) which is under the Apache 2.0 license.
+This repo takes advantage of ebullient's [ttrpg-convert-cli](https://github.com/ebullient/ttrpg-convert-cli) which is under the Apache 2.0 license.

 This repo uses